IRS Form 1045 Instructions

 Line 20: refigured mortgage insurance premiums

-Although no longer available, mortgage insurance premiums may be deductible based upon your modified AGI.
+Although no longer available as a tax deduction, mortgage insurance premiums may be deductible based upon your modified AGI.

 If your MAGI, as calculated on Line 13, is $100,000 or less ($50,000 for married couples filing separate return), then your deduction is not limited.
 Simply enter the amount from Line 19 here, then enter ‘0’ on Line 21, below.